Osterøy Municipality: Geography

-The municipality sits on the island of Osterøy, and it is surrounded by several fjords: Osterfjorden-Romarheimsfjorden, Sørfjorden, and Veafjorden.
-The highest mountain in the municipality is the 868 m tall Høgafjellet on the municipal border with Vaksdal.
+The municipality sits on the island of Osterøy, encompassing most of the island.
+The island is surrounded by several fjords: Osterfjorden-Romarheimsfjorden, Sørfjorden, and Veafjorden.
+The highest mountain in the municipality is the 868 m tall Høgafjellet on the border with Vaksdal Municipality.
 The Lonevågen fjord cuts in the center of the island, with the village of Lonevåg sitting at the end of the fjord.
+Alver Municipality is located to the north, Vaksdal Municipality is located to the east, and Bergen Municipality is located to the south and west.

 Settlements

-Osterøy contains six "urban settlements", as defined by Statistics Norway (with populations listed from 1 January 2016): Valestrandfossen (1,218 inhabitants), Lonevåg (875 inhabitants), Hausvik (655 inhabitants), Haugo (617 inhabitants), Fotlandsvåg (320 inhabitants), and Hamre (217 inhabitants).
+Osterøy Municipality contains six "urban settlements", as defined by Statistics Norway (with populations listed from 1 January 2025): Valestrandfossen (1,380 inhabitants), Lonevåg (975 inhabitants), Hausvik (583 inhabitants), Haugo (844 inhabitants), Fotlandsvåg (277 inhabitants), and Hamre (216 inhabitants).
 Other rural settlements in Osterøy include Austbygdi, Bruvik, Gjerstad, and Hosanger.

 History

 The municipality of Osterøy was created on 1 January 1964 as part of a major municipal merger that was proposed by the Schei Committee.
 Osterøy was created from parts of four different municipalities that were all dissolved in the merger.
 The following areas were merged to form the new municipality of Osterøy: